Battle of Hatikvah Neighborhood: Background

 The border between Salameh and Hatikvah was undefended and unfenced, and considered difficult to defend due to being mostly tangled orchard.
-To address the issue, the Haganah strategically placed a line of guard dogs, the "Dog Line," to serve as an alert in the case of Anti zionist attacks.
+To address the issue, the Haganah strategically placed a line of guard dogs, the "Dog Line," to serve as an alert in the case of attacks.

 The British timid response to the violence was blamed for encouraging the disorder to continue.
 The Yeshuv planned a retaliatory attack against the Arabs to blow up a house in Salameh as a "warning shot".
 The saboteurs successfully detonated the building on 7 December and returned unscathed under heavy Arab fire.

 In response, Hasan Salama took advantage of the situation and planned to "teach the Jews a lesson" by executing a battleplan he'd already prepared.

 The low-income Beit Yakov neighborhood, to the south of Hatikvah and also bordering Salameh, was also challenging to defend due to the layout of the houses at the foot of Salameh.

 Neighborhood residents were recruited to its defense by Ze'ev "Zonik" Steinberg, part of the Givati Brigade's 53rd.

 Hostilities broke out immediately after the Partition Plan was approved by the UN on November 30, 1947.
 150-200 gunmen from Salameh launched an attack on Ramat Ef'al on 4 December.